.

 More Details on LigoLab’s Tiered Pricing Model

 “We've witnessed numerous labs benefit from this LIS model,” added Avunjian.
 “Labs that choose to partner with us experience not only a reduction in costs but also significant improvements in lab workflow efficiency.
-Our commitment to enhancing our pathology lab software for better automation and efficiency is evident in every feature we develop, and directly influenced by this tiered pricing model.”
+Our commitment to enhancing our pathology lab software for better automation and efficiency is evident in every feature we develop, and is directly influenced by the tiered pricing model.”

 Below are links for each of LigoLab’s LIS software pricing tiers.
 Click on each link to see what’s included within each tier.